Sezzary/SilentEngine/README.md

 All considerations are being made to make this a flexible, readable, and extendable foundation.
 Portability is in mind as a top priority for multi-platform support from inception.

+### TODOs

+- The decomp must be farther along before the bulk of the porting work can begin.
+More basic things like the boot screen and game menus *could* be ported already with some effort, but it's not worth doing yet while the decomp is in constant flux.
+- Must switch to GCC as the compiler.
+- Forward renderer.
+- Sound system.
+Need to write a `KDC`+`VAB` -> `XM` converter?
+- Parsers for all proprietary game file types.
+- Math needs more work.
+- Extensive documentation.

 ## Building (Windows/macOS/Linux)

 ### Install dependencies